 Whichever type of shoulder pain is encountered, whether it's a dislocated shoulder, a rotator cuff tear, or any other ligament injury, there are many reasons these injuries can occur.
-Take precautions to avoid any shoulder damage and talk to a professional medical practitioner for more information about shoulder pain and how to best recover from any shoulder injury.
-If you have already suffered an injury to the Rotator Cuff or shoulder area be sure to apply an ice pack for the pain and swelling!
+Take precautions to avoid shoulder damage and talk to a professional medical practitioner for more information about shoulder pain and how to best recover from any shoulder injury.
+If you have already suffered a rotator cuff or shoulder injury, apply an ice pack for the pain and swelling!

-If you have experienced shoulder pain or an injury in the Rotator Cuff area, like a dislocated shoulder there are many ways to help reduce the pain and swelling.
-Don't worry, because it can easily be helped.
-Ask your doctor or a physical therapist which methods of recovery are best for you.
+If you have experienced shoulder pain or an injury in the rotator cuff area, like a dislocated shoulder, there are many ways to help reduce the pain and swelling.
+Don't worry, because it can quickly be helped.
+Ask your doctor or a physical therapist which recovery methods are best for you.

 There are many ways to prevent shoulder pain and injury to the upper arm and Rotator Cuff area.
 It can be challenging if you are an athlete or have a career that involves heavy or physically stressful activity, but there are some ways of prevention.
 As with any heavy lifting or amount of stress on the body's joints and ligaments, it is best to stretch before the activity.
 Before subjecting yourself or your shoulder joints and ligaments to any amount of strain, perform a series of arm and shoulder stretches to loosen up the area.
 This will significantly reduce the chances of walking away from an event with an injury or other shoulder pain.
 There are several methods of stretching used by physical therapists or athletic trainers.
 Just do some research and find out which stretches are best for the activities you perform.